franklinvp/franklinvp.github.io/_posts/2024-04-30-Lambek-Moser.md

 The other direction is almost the same work.
 If $n\leq b(m)$, then $n-m\leq\left\lfloor\frac{1+\sqrt{8m+1}}{2}\right\rfloor\leq \frac{1+\sqrt{8m+1}}{2}$.
 Massaging this gives $(2n-2m-1)^2-8m-1\leq 0$.
 We solve for $m$, and we only need to look at the resulting inequality with the smaller root this time. $n+1-\frac{1+\sqrt{8n+1}}{2}\leq m$.
 Since $m$ is an integer, we have that $n+1-\left\lfloor\frac{1+\sqrt{8n+1}}{2}\right\rfloor\leq m$, which is $a(m)\leq n$.

-**Exercise 3:** You will get a good command on the technique in the proof of Lambek-Moser theorem, if you now solve Problem 9 without invoking Lambek-Moser theorem, you instead imitate the proof, with these two functions $a,b$.
+> **Exercise 3:** You will get a good command on the technique in the proof of Lambek-Moser theorem, if you now solve Problem 9 without invoking Lambek-Moser theorem, you instead imitate the proof, with these two functions $a,b$.
 In other words, imitate the two paragraphs that begging with “Proving that $A,B$ are disjoint” and "Proving that the union of $A$ and $B$ is all of $\mathbb{N}$.

-And for sure, do Exercise 1 too.
-Every Math competition student and mathematician should have seen that Exercise 1 at some point.

 **Note:** There is another observation that we should make about $(*)$, that is what allow us to do computations (produce formulas) of Galois connections.
 This is useful in problems like Exercise 2.
 In this problem, we have a formula $F(n)=n^2$ for the perfect squares, and we need to produce a formula for the complementary set.
 Note that the $f$ that we would care about is $f(n)=n^2-n$.
 We only need to “compute” its “kind of inverse” $g$ that forms $f,g$ a Galois connection.